Awards and Scholarships

 - A list of nominated papers is distributed to the committee members.
 Each committee member evaluates each paper in the list on a five point scale (five being the highest score).
 Members do not evaluate papers where they may have a conflict of interest.

-- The Japanese Group Dynamics Association distributes a list of average scores of the nominated papers (without the authors' names and the titles) to the members.
+- The Chair of the committee distributes a list of average scores of the nominated papers (without the authors' names and the titles) to the members.

 - The committee decides how many papers (up to a maximum of 3) to select as the final candidates of the Award, based on the average scores.